JoshDoody/joshdoody.github.io/_posts/2018-05-09-greatest-weakness.md

 "Tell me about a time you made a mistake at a previous job, and describe what you did to resolve it."

-That's a first-cousin of the "greatest weakness" question, but it will actually yield helpful answers that will inform your hiring decision.
+That's a first-cousin of the "greatest weakness" question, and it will actually yield helpful answers that will inform your hiring decision.

 <div class="inline-ad hidden"></div>